Comparing Visual Basic to C#

 Visual Basic is written in a pseudo-English style format

-VB.Net is easier to read and understand compared to C#.
+VB.Net is easier to program compared to C#, as this syntax comparison shows:

 VB.Net versus C# – Efficiency and Functionality